mj-kiwi/application-specialist/README.md

 INPUT: APPLICATION SPECIALIST \
 OUTPUT: tiacpniaipa

-figure out the relationship with the INPUT and OUTPUT \
+figure out the relationship between the INPUT and OUTPUT \
 implement a function to put the INPUT as parameter and get the output as the same as the OUTPUT

 ## Answer